docker-hy/docker-hy.github.io/part2.md

     $ docker-compose build
     $ docker-compose push

+### Volumes in docker-compose ###

 To run the image as we did previously, we'll need to add the volume bind mounts.
+Volumes in docker-compose are defined with the with the following syntax `location-in-host:location-in-container`.
 Compose can work without an absolute path:

 ```
 version: '3.5'